Program Educational Objectives:

 Within a few years of graduation, alumni of the Computer Engineering Program are expected to:

-- apply their in-depth understanding in areas of computer systems to solve problems in a modern technological society as productive engineers and/or enter and succeed in a graduate program.
+- PEO - 1: apply their in-depth understanding in areas of computer systems to solve problems in a modern technological society as productive engineers and/or enter and succeed in a graduate program.

-- function effectively, both individually and within multi-disciplinary teams.
+- PEO - 2: function effectively, both individually and within multi-disciplinary teams.

-- continue as life-long learners to develop engineering design abilities, problem-solving skills, and aptitude for innovation.
+- PEO - 3: continue as lifelong learner to develop their engineering design abilities, problem-solving skills, and aptitude for innovation.

-- practice professional ethics with social responsibility through service in the framework of a global technical community.
+- PEO - 4: practice professional ethics with social responsibility through service in the framework of a global technical community.

 Student Outcomes:(a) an ability to apply knowledge of mathematics, science, and engineering(b) an ability to design and conduct experiments, as well as to analyze and interpret data(c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability(d) an ability to function on multidisciplinary teams(e) an ability to identify, formulate, and solve engineering problems(f) an understanding of professional and ethical responsibility(g) an ability to communicate effectively(h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context(i) a recognition of the need for, and an ability to engage in life-long learning(j) a knowledge of contemporary issues(k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.